percona/pmm-doc/docs/setting-up/client/mongodb.md

 We recommend using a dedicated account to connect PMM Client to the monitored database instance.

 Run the code below in a `mongo` session to:
--  create custom roles with the privileges required for creating/restoring backups and working with Query Analytics
+-  create custom roles with the privileges required for creating/restoring backups and working with Query Analytics (QAN)
 -  create/update a database user with these roles above, plus the built-in  `clusterMonitor` role

 !!! caution alert alert-warning ""
     Values for username (`user`) and password (`pwd`) are examples.
 Replace them before using this code.

-=== "Example code"
+=== "Code for creating roles with privileges for backups and QAN"
         db.getSiblingDB("admin").createRole({
             role: "explainRole",
             privileges: [{